RTI In-Service/Overview Presentation

 - Functional Assessments, writing easier IEPs

-RTI for Reading
+MTSS/RTI for Reading

 Identifying and using research-based interventions with struggling learners, especially students in special education, is a critical step toward achieving adequate yearly progress.
 This presentation will review the criteria used for determining if a program/practice is research-based, followed by a discussion of current K-12 research-based interventions in reading and math.
 Participants will be given a list of the identified programs in each area.

-Bold New Frontiers: Applying RTI to Mathematics
+Applying MTSS/RTI to Mathematics

 - Making Sense of the National Math Panel Recommendations